 The flashlight cast upon the emaciated woman who dashed into the basement.

-Her head snapped up toward him, with empty sunken eyes.
+Her head snapped up toward him, revealing her empty sunken eyes.
 Her stringy hair covered part of her face as her mouth brandished its small, serrated teeth.
-The hunched woman stood, revealing the talon-like fingers.
+The hunched woman stood, revealing talon-like fingers.
 Gabriel gasped while she let out a deafening shriek.
 Before he could fire a shot, he tripped backward, barely missing the deadly swipe of her serpentine tail.
 The pistol flung through the cracks of the stairs.
 His adrenaline absorbed the harsh impact on his back as he scrambled up the stairs.

-“Fuck fuck,” he repeated.
+“Fuck, fuck,” he repeated.

 “Celeste,” he uttered while walking over.